dandanhub/data-structure-and-algorithms/String/SlidingWindow.md

 }
 ~~~

-## 395. Longest Substring with At Least K Repeating Characters
+## 395. Longest Substring with At Least K Repeating Characters (Not Sliding Window)
 Find the length of the longest substring T of a given string (consists of lowercase letters only) such that every character in T appears no less than k times.

 Example 1: